 Please consult your travel agent or doctor to find out if vaccinations are required (normally not for Europe).
 If you suffer from any form of illness, be sure to have an adequate supply of medicines before departing on your trip.
 You must advise us of any important medical condition you may have, before departure.

-We highly recommend travel insurance.
+Travel insurance is required.
 (Some schools or alumni associations may offer travel insurance to you at a reduced rate.)
 If not, AESU also offers group travel insurance.
-Ask our reservations agent for details or click on this link: https://www.tripassure.com/main/?welcome=aesu3922md
+Ask our agents or copy this link into your browser: https://www.generalitravelinsurance.com/?partner=AESU3922#gaq

 Due to limited space on the tour motor coach, please bring ONE suitcase only and ONE carry-on.
 Please limit your suitcase size to no larger than 29″ x 20″ x 10″ and your carry-on to no larger than 8″ x 16″ x 21″.

 Keep in mind that throughout the duration of the tour, you are responsible for your own luggage, so do not pack more than you can carry.
 Laundry facilities are available in major cities.

 The easiest way to make your tour stressful is to over pack!
 See more details in Planning & Packing section on you trip’s Toolbox pages.
 Specific packing suggestions will be given with final documents.

 OTHER SHORT STAYS, SPECIALTY AND NON-EUROPE YOUNG ALUM TRIPS

 Use suggestions for Europe as a guideline – depending on time of year traveling.
 Further suggestions will be given with final documents.